History of Karl-Anthony Towns in Timeline

 April 11, 2017: Franchise Record for Points in a Season

-On April 11, 2017, Karl-Anthony Towns had 26 points and 12 rebounds in a loss to the Oklahoma City Thunder, surpassing Kevin Love to set a franchise record for points in a season.
+On April 11, 2017, Karl-Anthony Towns surpassed Kevin Love to set a franchise record for points in a season, finishing the game with 26 points and 12 rebounds in a loss to the Oklahoma City Thunder.

-On November 15, 2017, Karl-Anthony Towns had 26 points and 16 rebounds for Minnesota on his 22nd birthday, helping the Timberwolves end a 12-game losing streak to the San Antonio Spurs with a 98–86 victory.
+On November 15, 2017, Karl-Anthony Towns had 26 points and 16 rebounds on his 22nd birthday, helping the Timberwolves end a 12-game losing streak to the San Antonio Spurs.

-On December 14, 2017, Karl-Anthony Towns against the Sacramento Kings, had 30 points, 14 rebounds, five assists and five blocks, joining Kevin Garnett as the only Wolves players to collect 30+ points, 10+ rebounds, 5+ assists and 5+ blocks in a single game.
+On December 14, 2017, Karl-Anthony Towns joined Kevin Garnett as the only Wolves players to collect 30+ points, 10+ rebounds, 5+ assists and 5+ blocks in a single game, against the Sacramento Kings.

-On December 31, 2017, Karl-Anthony Towns had 18 points, 14 rebounds and a career high-tying six blocks in a win over the Indiana Pacers.
+On December 31, 2017, Karl-Anthony Towns tied his career high with six blocks in a win over the Indiana Pacers.

 On January 5, 2018, Karl-Anthony Towns recorded 25 points and a then career-high 23 rebounds in a loss to the Boston Celtics.